 IS SHAKSHUKA SPICY?

 Shakshuka is usually made with common spices, such as paprika, cumin, and chili powder, along with fresh garlic.
-It is considered a mild spicy dish, but you can obviously adjust it based on your tolerance.
+It is considered a mildly spicy dish, but you can obviously adjust it based on your tolerance.

 What goes well with Shakshuka: